 the outcome for each position.

 ARTICLE XII—FINANCIAL ACCOUNTABILITY

-Section 1.
-The Chapter’s fiscal year opens on the first day of January of the calendar year, and closes on the 31st day of December of that same year.

 Section 2.
+The Chapter’s fiscal year opens on the first day of January of a calendar year and closes on the 31st day of December of that same year.

-The Chapter Executive Board manages the finances of the Chapter as described and limited by this Article and the other Articles within these by-laws.
-Furthermore, the Executive Board shall, to the best of its ability and experience, exercise due diligence and sound business practices in making financial decisions on behalf of the Chapter.
+Section 3.
+The Chapter Executive Board, in support of the Chapter President, manages the finances of the Chapter as described and limited by this Article and the other Articles within these By-laws.
+The Board is required to formulate, approve, and issue policies and Chapter-wide procedures as needed to specify actions required for income, expenditure, reimbursement, and acquisition and disposal of assets.
+The Board shall, to the best of its ability and experience, exercise due diligence and sound business practices in making financial decisions on behalf of the Chapter.

 ARTICLE XIV–THE FLAG